 In summary, they state: “[HLB] as a transmissible disease is full of contradictions.”

 A few months ago, I called up a citrus farmer friend.
 By this time, it had become clear to me that HLB was not what I was told it was, or was going to become, in 2012.
 I didn’t know much about it, but I knew it wasn’t that.
-But this farmer is involved in the highest levels of research discussion about HLB in California and maybe he knew secret stuff that I didn’t.
-Maybe he could put the worry back in me?
+But this farmer manages large acreage and is involved in the highest levels of research discussion about HLB in California and maybe he knew secret stuff that I didn’t.
+Maybe he could put the worry back in me.

 I asked him about many aspects of the citrus HLB situation, but none of his answers put the worry back in me, especially his answer to my last question.